flutter/website/src/docs/release/breaking-changes/test-widgets-flutter-binding-clock.md

 ### Option #2: Change the api to accept a package:clock Clock

-If you own the api you are calling, you may want to change it to accept a Clock from `package:clock`.
-This is a judgement call based on how many places are calling this api with something other than a clock retreived from a `TestWidgetsFlutterBinding`.
+If you own the api you are calling, you may want to change it to accept a `Clock` from `package:clock`.
+This is a judgement call based on how many places are calling this api with something other than a clock retrieved from a `TestWidgetsFlutterBinding`.

-If you go this route your call sites that are passing `tester.binding.clock` will not need to be modified, but other call sites will.
+If you go this route your call sites that are passing `tester.binding.clock` won't need to be modified, but other call sites will.

 ### Option #3: Change the api to accept a `DateTime function()`

 If all you use the `Clock` for is the `now` function, and you control the api, then you can also change it to accept that function directly instead of a `Clock`.
 This makes it easily callable with either type of `Clock`, by passing a tearoff of the `now` method from either type of clock:

 Calling code before migration: